Purpose

 "Run" in the IDE to test your code.

 Real world programs do not run in an IDE.
-For example, when you run an app on
+When you run an app on

-your phone or an application on your computer, do you start an IDE first,
+your phone or an application on your computer, you do not start an IDE first,

-load the application in the IDE, and then press "Run?"
-Of course not.
+load the code in the IDE, and then press "Run."
+You just use the stand-alone application.

 The only true test of an application is to run it like it will